 Who inspired you most as a young cook?

-When I was 8 or so, my mother went to the hospital for minor surgery.
+When I was eight or so, my mother went to the hospital for minor surgery.
 I used to come home from school for lunch every day. since she was not there, my father had to do it.
-I’d never seen him at the stove, had absolutely no frame of reference for that.
-He made me a BLT.
+I'd never seen him at the stove and had no frame of reference for that.
+So he made me a BLT.
 I can still taste it.

 I trained in France with Madeleine Kamman.

-Once I met Josephine Araldo, who was 79 at the time, I never left.
-She became teacher, mentor and fiend.
-I was the last of her students so I helped her write her book, From A Breton Garden.
+Once I met Josephine Araldo, who was 79 then, I never left.
+She became a teacher, mentor, and friend.
+I was the last of her students, so I helped her write her book, From A Breton Garden.

-She taught me over a period of 12 or so years till her death in 1990.
-There are still things I learn from her books.
+She taught me for over 12 years until her death in 1990.
+However, there are still things I learn from her books.

-She taught me to respect ingredients because they are the result of someone else’s effort and you have to respect other people the way you want them to respect you.
+She taught me to respect ingredients because they result from someone else's effort, and you have to respect others the way you want them to respect you.

 She taught me that I had as much right to interpret the subject as anyone else and not to stand back.

-What was you first job as a professional cook and what was that like?
+What was your first job as a professional cook, and what was that like?

-I don’t know where it began.
+I don't know where it began.
 I did little things here and there to inch forward.
-I didn’t realize where they were taking me.
-I baked desserts in a now-famous restaurant, that at the time was local.
+I didn't realize where they were taking me.
+I baked desserts in a now-famous restaurant that, at the time, was local.
 I taught classes out of my home.
 I catered for individuals.
 They were only consequential in retrospect.
-At the time they were what I needed to be doing to sustain me.
+But, at the time, they were what I needed to be doing to sustain myself.

-What would you say to a novice in the kitchen to help them get over their fear of cooking?
+What would you say to a kitchen novices to help them overcome their fear of cooking?

-Be guided by love of the engagement, rather than the fear of making a mistake. when things are perfect, in a way, nothing has been learned.
+Be guided by the love of the engagement rather than the fear of making a mistake.
+When things are perfect, in a way, nothing has been learned.

 What is your favorite style of cooking?
 What about that style most appeals to you?

 My training is French.
-After that , Italy, then india.
-I leave the rest to other people.
+After that, Italy, then India.
+After that, I leave the rest to other people.

-In your opinion, what are the most important elements when creating a recipe from scratch?
+In your opinion, what are the essential elements when creating a recipe from scratch?